-- Foodborne illness is a disease that is carried or transmitted to people by food. - Any food can become contaminated and unsafe, if stored or handle improperly. - Foods that commonly become unsafe are called potentially hazardous foods.
-Potentially hazardous foods are foods that lead to quick bacterial growth and include foods that are: - o high in protein - o low in acid - o contains moisture - cooked starches - Foodborne illness is preventable, if you take the right precautions.
+- Foodborne illness is a disease that is carried or transmitted to people by food. - Any food can become contaminated and unsafe, if stored or handled improperly. - Foods that commonly become unsafe are called potentially hazardous foods.
+Potentially hazardous foods are foods that lead to quick bacterial growth and include foods that are: - o high in protein o contain moisture o low in acid

+- cooked starches - Foodborne illness is preventable, if you take the right precautions.

-Activity 10: Identify the Potentially Hazardous Foods
+Training Activity #10: Identify the Potentially Hazardous Foods | Time: 15 minutes